Marat Gafurov

-Marat Gafurov (Russian: Марат Гафуров; born November 21, 1984) is a Russian professional mixed martial artist.
-He currently competes in the Featherweight and Lightweight division for the ONE Championship.
-A professional MMA competitor since 2010, Gafurov previously competed for the M-1 Global.
-He is a former M-1 Global Featherweight Champion and ONE Featherweight World Champion.
+Marat Gafurov (Russian: Марат Гафуров; born November 21, 1984) is a Russian professional mixed martial artist, who competes in the Featherweight and Lightweight divisions of Absolute Championship Akhmat (ACA).
+A professional MMA competitor for 12 years, Gafurov competed for the M-1 Global and ONE Championship, where he was the former M-1 Global Featherweight Champion and ONE Featherweight World Champion.

 Mixed martial arts career

 Early career

-Gafurov made his debut at Krasnodar Challenger Cup - Mix Fight 3 on June 4, 2010 against Shamil Gadzhiev. he won a fight by Submission in first round.
+Gafurov made his debut at Krasnodar Challenger Cup - Mix Fight 3 on June 4, 2010, against Shamil Gadzhiev. he won a fight by Submission in first round.

 M-1 Global

-Gafurov faced Vugar Bakhshiev for the inaugural M-1 Global Featherweight Championship at M-1 Challenge 35 on November 15, 2012 in Saint Petersburg, Russia.
+Gafurov faced Vugar Bakhshiev for the inaugural M-1 Global Featherweight Championship at M-1 Challenge 35 on November 15, 2012, in Saint Petersburg, Russia.
 He won by a first round Submission.

 ONE Championship

 Gafurov made his ONE debut against Rob Lisita in the main event of ONE FC: Roar of the Tigers on October 17, 2014.
 He won by first-round submission.

 Gafurov faced Ev Ting at ONE: Warrior's Quest on May 22, 2015.
 He defeated Ting via first-round submission.